pwacher/compare/README.md

 Compare two arrays of numbers and print out numbers which are the same.

 Steps:
-- Get length of the array
+- Get length of the array using .length method
-- Loop/step through each array using the length
+- Loop/step through the first array using a for loop
+- Compare it to each of the numbers in the second array by using a nested for loop and if statement
-- If a match is found, write it to the screen
+- If a match is found, document.write it to the page.